bhaveshdewangan/data-structure-algorithm/algorithm/searching-algorithm/README.md

  - Then open cmd to install typescript and the command is : **npm run -g typescript**

 After setup the environment you have to compile and run the program, so for that following below steps
-- After clone open your new cmd and then go to the TypeScript files eg.              data-structure\tree\concept\tree.ts
+- After clone open your new cmd and then go to the TypeScript files eg.              data-structure-algorithm\algorithm\binary-search.ts
-- To execute you have to enter in cmd: **tsc tree.ts**.
+- To execute you have to enter in cmd: **tsc binary-search.ts**.
 - After successfull compilation one JavaScript file **tree.js** is generated in same folder.
-Then you have to enter one last command: **node tree.js**
+Then you have to enter one last command: **node binary-search.js**